 What’s interesting is who pays the new hire.
 The child who got fired pays the child who took over their job.
 This is a week of reflection for that kid, and they’re more than happy to take their job back over, and stop paying their sibling, after that week.
 It helps them tie losing their job to financial hardship on their level.

+FamZoo is what we use to track our kids’ paychecks.
+We show them the digital payments, and we don’t have to worry about pulling out dollar bills every week.
 First Kid Bank is a free tool you can use to keep track of your children’s weekly paychecks.
-We just use a spreadsheet on the wall by the door.
+We also use a spreadsheet on the wall by the door.
 That way they see it every day, remember to do their work, and we can easily mark off the work that has been done.

 Running the “Family Business”